-You can issue your own Confidential Assets on Elements
+You can create your own Issued Assets on Elements

 Assets issued on Elements can represent fungible ownership of any asset including vouchers, coupons, currencies, deposits, bonds, shares, etc.

 By default, these assets are covered by the Confidential Transactions feature, which hides both the amount and type of asset being transacted.
 The transacting parties may choose to reveal the details for a transaction to a third party by sharing the “blinding key”, which grants visibility into the transaction, otherwise it remains private between them.

 Issued Assets on Elements opens the door for building trustless exchanges, options, and other advanced smart contracts involving self-issued assets.

 You can read the original investigation by Andrew Poelstra for the cryptographic breakdown of how Confidential Assets work.

 In Elements you can not only issue your own asset but also reissue and destroy amounts of it, using something called a reissuance token.